-Just a few more treatments before I’ll feel comfortable with normal use (and then of course, regular treatments every month or so).
+Just a few more treatments before I’ll feel comfortable with normal use.
+Then, I’ll retreat every few months or so whenever the wood starts to lose its color and feels drier, or if I notice water soaking in.
 The walnut feels rich and not at all thirsty (which is a tremendous relief).
 I’ll test it out after one more treatment to see how water is beading up around the sink, and I’ll be good to go.
 I know it’s going to require a little more care than, say, a laminate countertop, but for this kitchen, I think it’s a perfect fit.

 And oh, yeah — ignore the nasty walls.
 I’ll get to the details on that disgusting mess later (surprise, surprise – it has to do with living in a house that had these kinds of builders and this kind of a previous homeowner).
 We’re just talking about good wood here.

 And of course, my inability not to giggle at that comment.